lfurtkevicova/gislab-my-notes/docs/terms.rst

    doing some modification over an existing applications according to requirements of the client

+*Dev*
+   development tools, software developer or device in PC

 *DHCP server*
     *Dynamic Host Configuration Protocol*, way how to set host's IP address to automatically assign an IP address to any host on the network upon the request